 Seeking the Kingdom of God: From Religion to Relationship

-Seeking the Kingdom of God transformed my Christian walk from duty to delight — and it can transform yours too.
-For years, I read the words of Jesus in Matthew 6:33, "Seek first the kingdom of God and his righteousness, and all these things will be added to you," without truly understanding what this meant.
-I thought I was doing all the right things, yet something vital was missing — my spiritual life felt more like a duty, not a delight.
-If you've ever felt that way, this article is for you!
+Seeking the Kingdom of God transformed my Christian walk from duty to delight, and it can transform yours too.
+For years, I read two remarkable promises in Scripture without grasping their profound connection.
+Jesus tells us in Matthew 6:33, "Seek first the kingdom of God and his righteousness, and all these things will be added to you," while David declares in Psalm 37:4, "Delight yourself also in the LORD, and He shall give you the desires of your heart."

-What is the "Kingdom of God," Really?
+What Is the "Kingdom of God," Really?

 promised-land-from-mount-neboMoses View of the Promised Land From Mt.
 Nebo